quasarframework/quasar/docs/src/pages/quasar-cli-vite/commands-list.md

     new, n        Quickly scaffold page/layout/component/... vue file mode, m       Add/remove Quasar Modes for your App inspect       Inspect Vite/esbuild configs used under the hood
-                    - keeps into account your quasar.config.js
-                      and your installed App Extensions
-    ext, e        Manage Quasar App Extensions
-    run, r        Run specific command provided by an installed
+                    - keeps into account your quasar.config file and your installed App Extensions ext, e        Manage Quasar App Extensions run, r        Run specific command provided by an installed